 Threat Feeds

-Located under Settings in the sidebar, Threat Feeds allow a Sandfly instance to check files, processes, and SSH keys against known-malicious hashes loaded from an external source.
+Located under Settings > Application Settings, Threat Feeds allow a Sandfly instance to check files, processes, and SSH keys against known-malicious hashes loaded from an external source.

 When creating a threat feed, you enter the URL that Sandfly should download the list of hashes from.
 This URL needs to point to a file that is either plain text, or a ZIP file that has one or more plain text files inside of it.